Human Immunodeficiency Virus (HIV) is a virus that attacks the human immune system and weakens its ability to fight infection and disease.

 PrEP is the newest HIV prevention tool available and is best used in combination with other HIV prevention measures.

-PrEP is available through the HSE free of charge to those who are considered to be at substantial risk of contracting HIV through sex.
+PrEP is available through the HSE free of charge to those who are likely to benefit from the intervention and for whom it is not contraindicated.

 More information for service users is available on here